-At the Open House at DECKEL MAHO in Pfronten industrial manufacturing machinery giant DMG MORI announced acquisition of a 50.1% stake in German SLM 3D printer manufacturer Realizer and presented its new LASERTEC 30 SLM metal 3D pinrter, a new machine for powder bed application based on Realizer’s SLM300i model.
+At the Open House at DECKEL MAHO in Pfronten industrial manufacturing machinery giant DMG MORI announced the acquisition of a 50.1% stake in German SLM 3D printer manufacturer Realizer.
+The two companies presented the new LASERTEC 30 SLM metal 3D printer, a new machine for powder bed application based on Realizer’s SLM300i model.

 “This is the perfect complement to our high-tech machines in the field of Advanced Technologies.
 Selective laser melting in the powder bed opens up completely new areas of application for our customers,” sadi Christian Thönes, Chairman of the Executive Board of DMG MORI AKTIENGESELLSCHAFT.

 As a pioneer of the powder bed process, Realizer has consistently developed SLM technology, elevating it to the level of mass production and now has more than 20 years’ experience in its application.
 In the future, development and assembly will take place in Borchen and at DMG MORI in Bielefeld.
 The two leading production technologies enable complex, metallic components to be produced from powder.
 For this purpose, a wide variety of weldable materials up to and including multi-material applications can be implemented.